jiahaoli95/muban.el/README.md

 ```
 becomes
 ```
-Something here...This is a very looooong string
+Something here...This is a very looooong string.
 ```

 ### Example 2